 St Petersburg is packed with interesting art.
 Visit the Dali Museum, Museum of Fine Arts, Chihuly Glass Museum (the only place he specifically selected to house his pieces), and walk around downtown to check out the colorful street art.
 McCool Travel tip: drive through the nearby Pink Streets neighborhood and have a meal in the quaint town of Gulfport.

-For more information, please see St Petersburg FL Art Museums and Art Scene
+For more information, please see St Pete Art Museums.

 Distance and Time (from Orlando): 137 miles, 2 hours 31 minutes